Peridot-sh/peridot/what-is-peridot.md

 # What is Peridot?

-Peridot is a self-hosted AI chat, search, and application platform that runs inside your cloud (AWS, GCP, Azure), giving enterprises full control over data, models, and usage.
+Peridot is a self-hosted enterprise AI Vibe Coding application platform that runs inside your cloud (AWS, GCP, Azure), giving enterprises full control over data, models, and usage.

 ---